Dersaum/DotNET/README.md

 # .NET

 ## Aplicativo do Console
-> dotnet new console -n
+> dotnet new console -n "nome do Aplicativo"

 Extensões do VS CODE sugeridas para serem instaladas